HansonSoftware/pocket-recipes/README.md

 # Pocket-Recipes
 👨‍🍳 Calling all chefs!
 Pocket Recipes is a recipe storage application with additional features that make organizing your recipes much easier.
-*Note*: This was a 3 month agile developement project made for GMU's CS321 course in collaboration with Nicholas Thor Page and Joshua Hilbert.
-We designed and created this application from scratch.

 ## The Explore Page
 <img src="https://github.com/HansonSoftware/Pocket-Recipes/blob/main/DemoPhotos/ExplorePageNotSignedIn.png" width="300" height="580"/>